universalweb/Whitepaper/WhitePaper.md

 </ul>

 <h3>DNS & HTTP - <small>OUTDATED PROTOCOLS</small></h3>
 <p id="outdatedProtocols">HTTP & DNS were designed a long time ago in the context of Web history.
 They weren't  built then to do what we expect of them today.
 More and more bandwidth is being sucked up simply due to the design of HTTP in and of itself.
 The entire digital economy relies on and is transported over HTTP any modifications to it will result in economic fluctuations.
 HTTP is the current vehicle for our global economy it's essentially the armored car of the Web.
 The global slowing down of HTTP would result in at the very least missed economic opportunities or worse case stagnant economic growth across the planet.
 Meanwhile DNS is primarily lacking in security, privacy, and modern features.
 If half of the web could be shut down from DoS-ing specific DNS servers there's an obvious architectural limitation to DNS.
 If by taking over a DNS server, changing domain records, or <a hreh="https://www.cloudflare.com/learning/security/glossary/bgp-hijacking/">hijacking BGP</a> you could reroute traffic without  users being aware that had happened there is an architectural design issue at play.
 Just the fact that someone else could change your DNS records without proving they control the domain is an immediate concern.
-If someone where to get into your Godaddy or Cloudflare account they could change any of your domain records, which isn't possible on the UW due to the design of <a href="">domain certificates</a> & the <a href="">DIS</a>.
+If someone where to get into your Godaddy or Cloudflare account they could change any of your domain records, which isn't possible on the UW due to the design of <a href="#dcerts">domain certificates</a> & the <a href="#dis">DIS</a>.
 The design of DNS & HTTP limit the Web's potential, hinder scalability, lack modern features, eat up bandwidth, cumulatively costs billions, and negate the ability to redesign core functionality resulting in perpetual systemic issues.
 We absolutely need to address these concerns or we'll continue to have issues until we reach a financial breaking point.</p>

+<p>Small delays can have costly consequences for example in the case of Amazon when they ran an analysis a few years back and found that just 100ms of delay resulted in 1% loss in profits.
+Quite an astounding figure when you look at it again a few years later that percentage has grown to over 7% based on the Akamai study.
+You see the gap is costly and widening and its widening fast.
+Without taking a good hard look at the state of the Web today we may find ourselves without a viable Web tomorrow.</p>

 <h6>SOURCES</h6>
 <ul>